fsmv/bootstrap-os/README.md

 # bootstrap-os

-A bootable x86 assembly editor that lets you run the code you type in.
+A bootable x86 code editor that lets you run the code you type in directly on real hardware.
 Enough to bootstrap anything with no other tools.

 ![bootstrap-hex demo](images/v0.4-hex-2x.gif)